IAEmu: Learning Galaxy Intrinsic Alignment Correlations: Summary Discussion

-Simulation-based modeling has led to tremendous progress in understanding galaxy intrinsic alignments, particularly when compared to earlier analytic and semi-analytic methods.
-However, this progress has traditionally come with incurred computational expense.
+Simulation-based modeling has opened a new set of opportunities to better understand galaxy intrinsic alignments, complementing earlier analytic and semi-analytic efforts.
+However, these new techniques have incurred additional computational expense.
 In this work, we have shown a compelling case in which accuracy and efficiency can be achieved with NN-based emulators for galaxy intrinsic alignments from HOD simulations.
-This is a significant step towards accelerating model validation strategies in preparation for data from the Rubin Observatory, Roman Space Telescope, and other Stage IV surveys.
+This provides a significant step towards accelerating model validation strategies in preparation for data from the Rubin Observatory, Roman Space Telescope, and other Stage IV surveys.